 Community Foundations are relatively young in the UK but have a long tradition in the USA where there are 780 foundations collectively managing $74 billion in permanent assets and distributing annual grants totalling $5.3 billion.
-The first ever community foundation was founded in Cleveland, USA by banker and lawyer Frederick Goff in 1914.
-Goff wanted to ensure the long-term success of his community and his vision was to pool the charitable resources of Cleveland's philanthropists, living and dead, into a single, great, and permanent endowment for the betterment of the city.
-To this day The Cleveland Foundation remains one of the world’s largest foundations with $2.17 billion in endowment and has distributed $98 million in charitable grants since its inception.
+The first ever community foundation was founded in Cleveland, Ohio with the vision to pool the charitable resources of Cleveland's philanthropists, living and dead, into a single, great, and permanent endowment for the betterment of the city.
+To this day The Cleveland Foundation remains one of the world’s largest foundations in the world with $2.17 billion in endowment and has distributed $98 million in charitable grants since its inception.

 In 1975 the UK saw its first community foundation established in Wiltshire.
-From this starting point this philanthropic phenomenon spread like wildfire and there are now 46 community foundations across England, Wales and Scotland which all operate under the umbrella organisation UK Community Foundations (UKCF).
+From this starting point, the phenomenon spread and there are now 46 community foundations across England, Wales and Scotland which all operate under the umbrella organisation UK Community Foundations (UKCF).

 Ian Marks, and his brother John were the third generation to run the family sweet-making business, Trebor.
-When the 4th generation declared that they would not retain the business, the company was sold to Cadburys in 1989.
-As an established Essex family, Ian believed that a community foundation would go some way towards meeting the needs of the most vulnerable in the county, whose problems were often hidden in a county perceived as part of the prosperous South East.
-He and Angela believed that a community foundation could provide the means through which people who wanted to help could channel their donations effectively, while focusing attention on the problems facing the voluntary sector.
+When the fourth generation declared that they would not retain the business, the company was sold to Cadburys in 1989.
+As an established Essex family, Ian and Angela believed that a community foundation could provide the means through which people who wanted to help could channel their donations effectively, while focusing attention on the problems facing the voluntary sector.
 It could also foster a stronger sense of community spirit.